Getting Started

 NEMO Cookbook is a collection of recipes for performing reproducible analyses of the Nucleus for European Modelling of the Ocean (NEMO) ocean general circulation model outputs.

-NEMO Cookbook introduces the NEMODataTree structure, which is an extension of the xarray.DataTree object and an alternative to the xgcm grid object.
-To learn more about the NEMODataTree, see our User Guide.
+NEMO Cookbook utilises the NEMODataTree object, which is an extension of the xarray.DataTree and an alternative to the xgcm grid object.

-Each recipe uses the NEMODataTree to leverage the xarray, flox & dask libraries (think of these are your cooking utensils) to calculate one or more diagnostics using NEMO ocean model outputs (the raw ingredients - that's where you come in!).
+Each recipe in the NEMO Cookbook uses NEMODataTree to leverage xarray, flox & dask libraries to calculate a diagnostic with NEMO ocean model outputs.

 Installation